Hükk Bounty Hunter, Mercenary

 |X-sublauncher: Overhead Fire||5-10||20||–||0||Blast D3, OH, No Cover, Microgrenades, Inaccurate|

 Special Munitions, Blast D3, Overhead and No Cover are all as described in the Antares rulebook and as for the standard X-Sling (p.68).
-When shooting overhead, an OH blast template is used as normal, the launcher has a minimum range of 5″ and is Inaccurate, incurring a -1 Acc penalty.
+When shooting overhead, an OH blast template is used as normal, the launcher has a minimum range of 5″ and is Inaccurate, incurring a -1 Acc penalty on top of the normal, -2 for overhead!).

 Microgrenades If provided for in the army list, the X-sublauncher can fire custom built Grip, Blur or Arc special munitions (Antares Rulebook pp. 87-89).